EasyPost/easypost-csharp/UPGRADE_GUIDE.md

   - Non-EasyPost API/HTTP failures (e.g. calls to Stripe) will raise an `ExternalApiError` exception
 - All `EasyPostError` exceptions now have a `PrettyPrint` getter method that returns a human-readable string representation of the error
 - An EasyPost API timeout will raise a `TimeoutError` exception rather than a `System.Threading.Tasks.TaskCanceledException`

-## 5.0 Cancellation Tokens

-*Likelihood of Impact: **Medium***

-All service functions that make HTTP requests now accept an optional `CancellationToken` parameter that can be used to cancel the request.

 ## 5.0 Parameter Sets